inveniosoftware/rfcs/rdm/0007-access-control.md

 ## Unresolved questions

-- Shall we implement *campus user* system role?
-It would require some sort of IP treatment.
 - Update and Delete actions over files, are iherited from the associated record.
 Or are per file?
 - Deposit Edit vs Record update?
 - Is *query filters* a good name?